Books For Treats

 • Talk to your friends, co-workers and neighbors about participating in Books for Treats.
 Send them a link to this website.

 “Thanks for getting me involved in Books for Treats.
 This has turned into one of the premier events in downtown Campbell.
-The community has really embraced Books for Treats.” –Bob Carlson, Campbell Rotary Books For Treats Chair
+The community has really embraced Books for Treats.” –Bob Carlson, Campbell Rotary Books for Treats Chair

 I have books to donate and I’m in San Jose